 What is taught?

-Pupils in Year 1 first learn about their local environment in the module My Geography.
-Pupils then learn to locate and compare hot and cold places across the globe.
-Finally, Year 1 look at the world's oceans in their module - Sailing the Waves.
+Pupils in Year 1 first learn about their local environment in the module My World.
+Next, Year 1 look at the world's oceans in their module - Sailing the Waves.
+Pupils then learn to locate and compare Hot and Cold Places across the globe.

-Year 2 are given the opportunity to study the Americas.
-For their next module, the pupils take a look at the world around them by studying the geography of The United Kingdom.
-Their final module (Extreme Earth) looks at the powerful geographical forces at play on our planet.
+For their first module, the pupils take a look at the world around them by studying the geography of The United Kingdom.
+They are then given the opportunity to study the exciting and colourful city of Rio De Janerio.
+Their final module Extreme Earth looks at the powerful geographical forces at play on our planet.

 Year 6 pupils look into the landscape, politics and prominent human and physical features of the U.K and Europe.